monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/tips/automated-image-tagging.md

   </video>
 </p>

-As an example we'll use the [Image Annotator Plugin](https://www.github.com/monkeypaste/ImageAnnotator) available for download from the *Plugin Browser* to detect cats or dogs in images we copy and automatically tag them to cooresponding 'Cats' and 'Dogs' *Tag Collection*s.
+As an example we'll use the [Yolo Image Annotator Plugin](https://www.github.com/monkeypaste/YoloImageAnnotator) available for download from the *Plugin Browser* to detect cats or dogs in images we copy and automatically tag them to cooresponding 'Cats' and 'Dogs' *Tag Collection*s.

 :::info What is "Image Annotation"?
-The [Image Annotator Plugin](https://www.github.com/monkeypaste/ImageAnnotator) detects common objects in images and provides a name, box and score (between 0 and 1 of how sure it is about the name) for each object it detects.
+The [Yolo Image Annotator Plugin](https://www.github.com/monkeypaste/YoloImageAnnotator) detects common objects in images and provides a name, box and score (between 0 and 1 of how sure it is about the name) for each object it detects.
 :::

 :::tip Annotation Viewer